JK and Joel: BBC Radio 1

 They went on to join BBC Radio 1 in Spring of 2004.
 They initially hosted a weekend afternoon programme before moving to the Radio 1 Chart show in March 2005.
 They also presented the early breakfast show every Monday – Thursday from 4 am to 7 am replacing Nemone Metaxas who left to join BBC Radio 6 Music.
 They did not host the early breakfast show on a Friday, to compensate for their Sunday chart show and TV commitments, being replaced by Fearne Cotton and Reggie Yates of Top of the Pops fame.
 They were let go from Radio One in late 2007, during a large presenter shake-up at the station.

 Virgin / Absolute Radio

-They quickly joined the national radio station Virgin Radio to present their 10 am – 1 pm slot at weekends, but left the station in the later part of 2008 following the radio stations take over and subsequent rebranding as Absolute Radio.
+They joined the national radio station in January 2008 Virgin Radio to present their 10 am – 1 pm slot at weekends, but left the station in the October of the same year following the radio stations take over and subsequent rebranding as Absolute Radio.